Our perspectives

 High-quality care integrates prevention, early detection, and timely intervention, ensuring that risks are identified before complications become life-threatening while lifesaving care is available when needed.
 A holistic approach that balances prevention with effective clinical intervention strengthens continuity across the care pathway, improves patient experience, and reduces avoidable harm.
 This balance is essential to truly move the needle on maternal and newborn mortality and morbidity, delivering lasting health gains for women and newborns.

-Below, you’ll find our recent blog posts, studies, and other related resources focused on quality of care.
+Below, you’ll find our recent blog posts and other related resources focused on quality of care.

 Prevention